amdom5/BulkExportDeletion/README.md

-# BulkSyncDeletion
- This Python script is designed to solve that problem and provide a way to delete a bunch of bulk syncs.

-The script takes input from a single column CSV file of Bulk Sync IDs.
-It iterates through each of the IDs and deletes the bulk export dependencies in Eloqua.

-# Setup
-Make sure you have Python installed on your system.
-As well, you must get the IDs of the bulk syncs you are trying to delete, and place them in a single column CSV file.
-Each sync ID must be in its own row.

-# How to Use
-Run the script from the command line and follow the prompts.

 # Eloqua Bulk Sync Deletion Script

 Bulk Sync dependencies can be a real pain when trying to clean up your Eloqua instance.
 To make matters worse, there is no way to delete these dependencies through the UI.